bus-stop/.github/README.md

    `bug report :bug:`<br>
    `feature request :heart_eyes:`<br>
-   `inquiry :question:`<br>
+   `question :question:`<br>

-You can pick any color you prefer but there are preset colors, see below:
+You can pick any color you prefer!
+For consistency bus-top has available preset labels/descriptions and colors, see below:

 ### Issue labels available